fanjeffrey/microsoft/docker-library/apache-php-postgresql/README.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-## How to install APP
+## How to Upload Your App
 1. Use any FTP tool you prefer to connect to the site (you can get the credentials on Azure portal);
-2. Upload the tar file of the APP that you want to install to the folder /home/site/wwwroot/;
+2. Upload your app files to the folder /home/site/wwwroot/;
-3. Extract the contents into /home/site/wwwroot;

 ## Startup Log
 The startup log file (**entrypoint.log**) is placed under the folder /home/LogFiles.